A Guide to my Pocket Guides

 - M - moyen [ M - Medium ]

 - G - grand [ L - Large ]

 - TG - très grand [ VL - Very Large ]

-The red text indicates the species status. ( English version codes in square brackets ) :
+The red text indicates the species status. ( English version codes are shown below in square brackets ) :

 - C - commun [ C - Common ]

 - P - peu commun [ U - Uncommon ]

 - R - rare [ R - Rare ]

 - L - localisé [ L - Local ]